ece362-purdue/proton-labs/lab7-uart/README.md

     // handle is irrelevant since these functions will only ever be called
     // by the correct functions.
 No need for an if statement.

-    // Given the buffer and a specific length to write, write 1
+    // Instructions: Given the buffer and a specific length to write, write 1
     // character at a time to the UART until the length is reached.
 }
 ```